Some test results may impact treatment options

 You have both major salivary glands and minor salivary glands.
 There are three pairs of major salivary glands:

-In addition, hundreds of invisible minor salivary glands are sprinkled throughout the mouth, mainly in the tongue; the lining of the lips; the top of the mouth; the inside of the cheeks, nose, sinuses; and the voice box.
+In addition, hundreds of invisible minor salivary glands are sprinkled throughout the mouth, mainly in the tongue; the lining of the lips; the top of the mouth; the inside the cheeks, nose, sinuses; and the voice box.

 While often the exact trigger cannot be identified, certain factors may make it more likely that cancer develops, including lifestyle choices (tobacco use, alcohol use, exposure to toxic substances); genetics (a tendency to develop cancer that you inherit from your family); and some viruses.